 By default, an application built by Cargo won't have any sort of icon or metadata, which can look somewhat unprofessional.

-On Windows, you can add these easily via the
+On Windows, you can add these via the

-winres (opens new window) crate, which can be used via a
+winres (opens new window) crates, which can be used via a

 build.rs script in your project.
 Alternatively, you can call directly into the

 rc command line tool included in the Windows SDK, or use an GUI application such as ResEdit (opens new window).

 On Mac, icons and metadata can be added by creating an Application Bundle, also known as a